pezhmantp/HIS/README.md

 Docker, Axon framework, Kafka, Keycloak, MySql, Hibernate, Thymeleaf, Javascript, JQuery, Html and CSS

 # Description:
+This application is designed based on microservices principles and patterns such as CQRS, database-per-service, loose coupling, and autonomy, etc.
 The following picture illustrates the structure of the application.